-Continuing San Acacio program in 2022
+Continuing San Acacio program in 2023

-- 1) Continued drilling in the main resource area at the San Acacio mine, designed to test the limits of the vein system for an updated resource estimate. - 2) Core re-logging of the historical drill holes is ongoing. - 3) Complete some updated magnetometer surveying. - 4) Reviewing the historic metallurgical data for planning purposes and conducting future metallurgical testing including selected drill testing for metallurgical purposes. - 5) Permits will be submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio. - 6) Outside of the surface exploration program, underground engineering work is planned with an objective of establishing safe and secure underground access in the extensive underground mine infrastructure at San Acacio.
+- 1) Continued drilling in the main resource area at the San Acacio mine, designed to test the limits of the vein system for an updated resource estimate. - 2) Additional follow-up drill targets at San Acacio targets include: - Newly-discovered deep historic workings east of the previously known limit of mining. - Footwall vein north of the main Veta Grande Structure.

+- Recently-identified cross structures and vein splays with the potential to host significant mineralization. - Metallurgical drilling as a component of data needed for the planned resource estimate. - 3) Complete some updated magnetometer surveying. - 4) Initiate a program of trenching over selected portions of the Veta Grande vein to provide additional data for the planned resource estimate. - 5) Permits will be submitted for additional exploration holes as a follow up to the property-wide surface geochemistry and mapping program at San Acacio. - 6) Outside of the surface exploration program, underground engineering work is planned with an objective of establishing safe and secure underground access in the extensive underground mine infrastructure at San Acacio.